English

 How long does registration last?

 Applications for registration of an integrated circuit topography must be filed within two years of the first commercial offer to sell or lease the topography.
-Registration provides legal protection for up-to 10 years.
+Registration provides legal protection for up-to ten years.
 The term of protection begins on the day your lawyer or patent agent files the application.
 The term of protection will end on December 31 of the tenth year after either the year the application was filed, or after the year the topography was first sold or leased.

 Using the registered title